Psalm 68:32 calls people everywhere to sing praise to

 heard?" (more on Romans 10:14).
 The only possible answer

-In Psalm 68:32 I also see a glimpse forward to how global Christianity would bec by this
+In Psalm 68:32 I also see a glimpse forward looking at how global Christianity would have

-time in world history.
-Those words were written a thousand years or more before the birth of
+become by this time in world history.
+Those words were written a thousand years or more before

 Finally, scholars say Psalm 68 is possibly the oldest poem in the book of Psalms.
 If it is, then